ipv6 filtering

 Also, Netflow does have drawbacks and inaccuracies when determining the source ASN.
 The destination ASN is never usually a problem.
 The BGP process/daemon performs a REVERSE BGP Lookup to determine the source ASN and populate the FIB.

-However, this type of BGP lookup does not guarantee correctness of results.
+However, this type of BGP lookup does not guarantee the correctness of results.
 A REVERSE BGP Lookup primarily determines how to route back to the source, but this does not correlate with how the source may route to you.

 Legacy traffic analysis systems that don’t peer EBGP with customers will report inaccurate source ASN.
 It is not very good when troubleshooting a DDoS attack, and the source ASN information is incorrect.